 Several different populations and ecotypes of killer whales are found throughout the world.
 NOAA Fisheries estimates population size in our stock assessment reports.
 It is estimated that there are around 50,000 killer whales globally.
 Approximately 2,500 killer whales live in the eastern North Pacific Ocean—home to the most well-studied killer whale populations.

 Scientists estimate the minimum historical population size of Southern Residents in the eastern North Pacific was about 140 animals.
-Following a live-capture fishery in the 1960s for use in marine mammal parks, 71 animals remained in 1974.
+Following live-capture in the 1960s for use in marine mammal parks, 71 animals remained in 1974.
 Although there was some growth in the population in the 1970s and 1980s, with a peak of 98 animals in 1995, the population experienced a decline of almost 20 percent in the late 1990s, leaving 80 whales in 2001.
-The population census at the end of 2016 counted only 78 whales, and several deaths in 2017 brought the total of this struggling population to 76.
+The 2020 population census counted only 72 whales, and three new calves have been born following the census bringing the total of this struggling population to 75.
 In 2003, NOAA Fisheries began a research and conservation program with congressional funding to address the dwindling population.
-Southern Residents were listed as endangered in 2005 under the ESA and a recovery plan (PDF, 251 pages) was completed in 2008.
+Southern Residents were listed as Endangered in 2005 under the ESA and a recovery plan (PDF, 1.7MB) was completed in 2008.

 - Southern Resident DPS

 Killer whales are mostly black on top with white undersides and white patches near the eyes.
 They also have a gray or white saddle patch behind the dorsal fin.
 These markings vary widely between individuals and populations.
 Adult males develop disproportionately larger pectoral flippers, dorsal fins, tail flukes, and girths than females.

 Behavior and Diet